DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/spiderpool/usage.md

 ## Steps

-1. Log in to the platform UI, click `Container Management`->`Cluster List` in the left navigation bar, and find the corresponding cluster.
+1. Log in to the platform UI, click `Container Management`->`Clusters` in the left navigation bar, and find the corresponding cluster.
 Then, select `Deployments` in the left navigation bar and click `Create from an Image`.

     ![Create Image](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/network/images/useippool01.png)